dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

 - <xref:System.ComponentModel.ICancelAddNew> interface

   A class that implements the <xref:System.ComponentModel.ICancelAddNew> interface usually implements the <xref:System.ComponentModel.IBindingList> interface and allows you to roll back an addition made to the data source with the <xref:System.ComponentModel.IBindingList.AddNew%2A> method.
-If your data source implements the <xref:System.ComponentModel.IBindingList> interface, you should also have it implement the <xref:System.ComponentModel.ICancelAddNew> interface.
+If your data source implements the `IBindingList` interface, you should also have it implement the `ICancelAddNew` interface.

 - <xref:System.ComponentModel.IDataErrorInfo> interface